-- Red blood lily is in the family Amaryllidaceae.
+- Red blood lily is in the family of Amaryllidaceae.

-Regarding the name fleur-de-lis, the reference to the word Lis or Lys is probably in reference to the Lis river that runs through France and Belgium.
+Regarding the name fleur-de-lis, the reference to the word Lis or Lys is probably in reference to the Lys river that runs through France and Belgium.

-According to Pierre-Augustin Boissier de Sauvages, an important French naturalist and lexicographer: (1710-1795), the Franks lived in marshy areas near the Lis river, which runs from Pas de Calais in northern France to Ghent, Belgium.
+According to Pierre-Augustin Boissier de Sauvages (1710-1795), an influential French naturalist and lexicographer, the Franks lived near a marshy river from Pas de Calais in northern France to Ghent, Belgium.

-The river was called Lis, but today it’s known as Lys or Leie in Flemish / Dutch.
+In the West Germanic language (5th to 9th century), the Franks called this river “lis,” but today, it’s known as Lys in French or Leie in Flemish / Dutch.
 The Dutch name for the river, Leie, comes from Old Dutch of Celtic origins meaning to flow or flowing.

-- In Dutch, which is a descendent and the closest to the Frankish language today, the word for Iris flower is still “Lisbloem.”
+- In Dutch, which is a descendant and the closest to the Frankish language today, the word for Iris flower is still “Lisbloem.”

 - In German, it’s Lieschblume, but Liesch was also spelled Lies and Leys in the Middle Ages.